valet-sh/awx-build-deb/README.md

 ## Installation

-There are to ways of getting a native AWX package.
+There are two ways of getting a native AWX package.
 You can build the package by yourself or you can use our prebuild packages which are available on a cloudsmith debian/ubuntu repository

 ### Build packages by yourself